kulvind3r/GamingGaiden/Manual.md

 ### Track multiple platforms using a single emulator

-1. Copy emulator exe with platform-specific names.
+1. Create copies of emulator exe with platform-specific names.
 Example: Copy *Dolphin.exe* to *Dolphin-Wii.exe* and *Dolphin-Gamecube.exe*.
-2. Register each platform with its renamed exe.
+2. Register each platform with its separate renamed exe.
-3. Update frontend/shortcuts to use new exes.
+3. Update frontend/shortcuts to use the new exes.

-Alternative: Name platform *"Gamecube and Wii"* using single exe.

-### Track multiple platforms using a single Retroarch core
+### Track multiple platforms using same Retroarch core

-1. Copy *retroarch.exe* with platform-specific names (e.g. *Retroarch-Genesis.exe*, *Retroarch-GameGear.exe*).
+1. Create copies of *retroarch.exe* with platform-specific names (e.g. *Retroarch-Genesis.exe*, *Retroarch-GameGear.exe*).
-2. Register each platform with its renamed exe.
+2. Register each platform with its separate renamed exe.
 3. Update frontend/shortcuts.

-Alternative: Name platform *"Genesis & GameGear"* using single core.

 ### Track games on multiple PCs in a single Gaming Gaiden database